 1. When should you have a translated WordPress website?

 So you’re running WordPress site or starting one from scratch and you’re considering having it translated.
-Before doing so, make sure it’s relevant for you and consider the following key elements.
+Before doing so, go through this WordPress tutorial to make sure it’s relevant for you and consider the following key elements.

 When your audience and/or customers need it

 If you already have a WP site, you should first have a look at your visitors' profile.
 One way to do that is to use your Google analytics (or any other traffic tracking tools), and dig into the 2 following aspects: